awesomedotnetcore/LambdaSharpTool/Docs/Module-Variable.md

 <dt><code>Type</code></dt>
 <dd>
 The <code>Type</code> attribute specifies the variable type.
 When omitted, the type is <code>String</code>.
-Encrypted values must have type <code>Secret</code>.
+Encrypted values must have type <code>Secret</code> and can optionally specify an <code>EncryptionContext</code> section.
 These values can be shared as is, or decrypted, when using the <code>::Plaintext</code> suffix on the their full name.

 For example, the decrypted value of a variable called <code>Password</code> with type <code>Secret</code> can be accessed by using <code>!Ref Password::Plaintext</code>.
 </dd>